plaraje/PineUtils/Logger.md

         - mediumColor (Chromify.Color): The medium color associated with the theme.
         - darkColor (Chromify.Color): The dark color associated with the theme.
         """

+#: You can import it using:
+from PineUtils.Logger import Theme
 ```

 ---